TheJJ/ceph-cheatsheet/README.md

 ### PGs not starting

-It very often helps to **restart the acting primary** of a problematic PG.
+It very often helps to **restart or repeer the acting primary** of a problematic PG.
 Also, if you do `ceph pg $pgid` query, you can see what peers the PG interacts with (primary, backfill-target, ...).
 Restarting those can also help.
 For example, I got a funny `active+remapped` when several PGs chose an OSD as backfill target.
 After restarting that, the PGs became active again.